 In our Western world, we tend to think about the here and now—the immediate.
 It’s so much about job, career, taking the next step.
 There was a time, however, when people had to think beyond themselves.
 They had to think about generations—the people that would come behind them.
 Farmers would clear a field with the consideration that their children would farm it.

 In the same way, God the Father thinks about generations.
-Here are six verses that describe God’s generational thinking:
+Here are seven verses that describe God’s generational thinking:

 - Genesis 17.7: And I will establish my covenant between me and you and your offspring after you throughout their generations for an everlasting covenant, to be God to you and to your offspring after you.